Byzantine senate: Admission and composition

 The senate was mostly composed of statesmen and officials, ranging from the most important statesmen in the Empire such as the Master of Offices and the Master of Soldiers to provincial governors and retired civil servants.
 The senatorial families in Constantinople tended to be less affluent and less distinguished than those in the West (where the size of the senate had also been increased to 2,000 in the 4th century).
 Some aristocrats attempted to become senators in order to escape the difficult conditions that were imposed on them by late Roman emperors such as Diocletian (r.
 284-305 AD).
 The curiales (Roman middle class) were often forced to become decurions where they were charged with participating in local government at their own expense as well as having to collect taxes and pay any deficits from their own pockets.
 As it was recognised that many who sought seats in the senate were doing so primarily to escape the harsh duties of the decurion Theodosius I decreed that they must complete their public service even if they became senators.

 The senate was led by the Prefect of the City (Constantinople), who conducted all of its communications with the emperor.
 It was composed of three orders, the illustres, spectabiles and clarissimi.
 The members of the illustres were those who held the highest offices in Eastern Rome, such as the master of soldiers and praetorian prefects.
 The spectabiles formed the middle class of the senate and consisted of important statesmen such as proconsuls, vicars and military governors of the provinces.
 The clarissimi was the lower class of the senate and was attached to the governors of the provinces and to other lesser posts.
 Members of the lower two orders were permitted to live anywhere within the Empire and were generally inactive senators.
 The majority of active members in the senate were the illustres, whose important offices were usually based in Constantinople and so were able to attend the senate frequently.
 By the end of the 5th century the two lower classes were completely excluded from sitting in the senate.
 During the reign of Justinian I the numbers of clarissimi were significantly increased which caused many officials to be promoted to the rank of spectabiles and this in turn caused there to be an increase of the numbers of illustres, which had previously been the elite class of the senate.
 As a result, a new order, the gloriosi, was created to accommodate the highest ranking senators.
-It is important to note that being a Senator was generally a secondary career for most of the senate's members, who usually possessed important positions within the administrative machinery of the Empire.
+Being a Senator was generally a secondary career for most of the senate's members, who usually possessed important positions within the administrative machinery of the Empire.